-- (b) This policy will reimburse up to \$250 per bill up to a maximum of \$5,000 for all bills for any one period of disablement. - (c) The Employer will pay a contribution on behalf of each Employee of \$1.00 per week per Employee for the life of this Agreement in accordance with the relevant Incolink trust deed and/or Constitution and By-laws.
+- (a) If an Employee is in receipt of an Incolink benefit and suffers a disability for a period of more than 14 days, they shall have access to a benefit under a policy procured by Incolink to reimburse domestic bills which the worker receives and pays during their disablement. - (b) This policy will reimburse up to \$250 per bill up to a maximum of \$5,000 for all bills for any one period of disablement. - (c) The Employer will pay a contribution on behalf of each Employee of \$1.00 per week per Employee for the life of this Agreement in accordance with the relevant Incolink trust deed and/or Constitution and By-laws.

-22.11 Funding for Training
+23.11 Funding for Training

-- (a) In furtherance of the objectives of clause 30 hereof, and as a further initiative to enhance the employment and career opportunities of the Employees, the Parties will continue to facilitate on-going training to improve occupational health & safety in the industry and to improve employees work skills so as to advance progression to higher industry skill levels. - (b) To support the cost of these training initiatives the Employer will make a payment per Employee per week as per the table below.
+- (a) In furtherance of the objectives of clause 31 hereof, and as a further initiative to enhance the employment and career opportunities of the Employees, the Parties will continue to facilitate on-going training to improve occupational health & safety in the industry and to improve employees work skills so as to advance progression to higher industry skill levels. - (b) To support the cost of these training initiatives the Employer will make a payment per Employee per week as per the table below.
 Such monies to be paid into Incolink to support that body's continued training funding initiatives.